Three Goals Every Christian Should Make For the New Year

 We often make the same mistake with Bible reading as we do with prayer.

-Each December and January we receive invitations to read through the Bible in 90 days or a year; and while reading through the Bible from cover to cover is a great habit for Christians to develop, it can become a burden rather than a blessing.
+Each December and January, we receive invitations to read through the Bible in 90 days or a year, and while reading through the Bible from cover to cover is a great habit for Christians to develop, it can become a burden rather than a blessing.

 Reading through the Bible isn’t a race to the finish line.

-The goal of reading through the entire Bible isn’t so you can say you did it, but it is to get to know God in a deeper way and understand His purpose and plan for our life here on earth.
+The goal of reading through the entire Bible isn’t so you can say you did it, but it is to get to know God in a deeper way and understand His purpose and plan for our lives here on earth.

 My advice to those who have just begun to develop a daily Bible reading routine is to read until three things stand out.
 And stop!

-Put that paper in your pocket and carry it around with you all day, occasionally pulling out it throughout the day to remind yourself what God spoke to you through His Word.
+Put that paper in your pocket and carry it around with you all day, occasionally pulling it out throughout the day to remind yourself what God spoke to you through His Word.

 Here is a list of the Bible studies I offer at A Little R & R for deeper study of God’s Word